 B.A.,Dip.Ed.(Macq), Grad.Dip.Ed.Studies(RCAE), M.Litt.(UNE), Grad.Dip.Ed.(SACAE)

 Paul previously enjoyed a career as a secondary English and History teacher, and Head Teacher, for 35 years from 1977 to 2011.
-Paul worked with the NSW Board of Studies for more than 15 years as a syllabus committee member, HSC examination Supervisor of Marking, Coordinating Supervisor of Marking and HSC English examination Assessor.
+Paul worked with the NSW Board of Studies (now NESA) for more than 15 years as a syllabus committee member, HSC examination Supervisor of Marking, Coordinating Supervisor of Marking and HSC English Examination Assessor.

-In 2011 Paul was awarded the NSW Professional Teachers' Council Award for Outstanding Professional Service, and in 2011 also received the NSW Department of Education and Communities Quality Teaching Award.
+In 2011 Paul was awarded the NSW Professional Teachers' Council Award for Outstanding Professional Service, and in 2011 received the NSW Department of Education and Communities Quality Teaching Award.
 In 2012 Paul was awarded the Charles Sturt University Faculty of Education Award for Academic Excellence.
 In 2014 Paul was awarded the Pearson/Australian Teacher Education Association Teacher Educator of the Year Award.
 In 2016 Paul was awarded the Charles Sturt University Faculty of Education Award for Leadership Excellence.